LILINOpenGitHub/LILIN-Edge-Aida-Camera/README.md

 | 404		  | Not Found	| The server has not found anything matching the given URL. <BR> |

 ## Default Port Number
+The default camera’s HTTP port number is at http://192.168.0.200:80.
+Use LILIN [IPScan tool](https://www.meritlilin.com/index.php/en/support/file/type/6) can find the camera via Windows PC.
 The default HTTP communication port number is 8592.

 # HTTP API
 ### License keys